 Additional policies or riders may be needed

 Traditional insurance has struggled to figure out how to provide flexible insurance for the gig economy.
-But some insurers are starting to introduce new policies for ride sharing drivers and people renting out their homes through home sharing.
+But some insurers are starting to introduce new policies for ridesharing drivers and people renting out their homes through home sharing.
 These types of policies are typically offered as riders to existing policies and only in some states.
 That could add 20% to 30% to your premium, notes Neis.

 Also, consider an umbrella liability policy that provides additional coverage beyond your underlying policy’s limits.

 For better or worse, the gig economy is transforming the way we work.
 It’s brought economic opportunity to many, but it also presents challenges.
 As you’re providing services or receiving them, don’t overlook the insurance gaps.
 Take steps to protect yourself.
+To make educated choices on which gig platform you work with or for, check out this ranking of the Best Gig Employers of 2018 from FitSmallBusiness.